-Get ADA Construction Guidelines for Accessible Bathrooms
+ADA Construction Guidelines for Accessible Bathrooms

-Toilet seat heights must be between 17" to 19" above the finished floor.
-The lever for flush control must be placed on the open side of the toilet with the clearest floor space and mounted no higher than 44" above the finished floor.
+Accessible toilet stalls or compartments must have a minimum width of 60 inches and sufficient space to accommodate a wheelchair to the sides of the toilet or in front of it.
+Horizontal grab bars must be installed behind the toilet and on the nearest wall or partition, whichever is closer.
+Toilet seat heights must be 17 to 19 inches above the finished floor.
+The lever for flush control must be placed on the open side of the toilet with the clearest floor space and mounted no higher than 44 inches above the finished floor.

 ADA bathrooms must have hand dryers that are motion-activated or touch-free devices.
 Hand dryer sensors or buttons must be 38 to 48 inches above the finished floor, and dryer units must be accessible for right- and left-handed users.